supports each pupil in the achievement of their full potential. It is the

 - Children know what they are being asked to learn and more importantly, why.

-- Children are partners in the learning process, using tracker sheets to know where they are at in the learning journey, where they need to go next and what they need to do to get there.
+- Children are partners in the learning process, using shared targets to know where they are at in the learning journey, where they need to go next and what they need to do to get there.

 - Success Criteria are discussed and agreed with or formulated by the children during each lesson, work is then assessed against the success criteria.